reactoimpact/reactoimpact/README.md

 I'm __Reacto__, an aspiring developer that persues coding to express my ideas.

-You can view my blog too see what I'm currently working on. www.reacto.dev (in progress)
+You can view my blog too see what I'm currently working on: reacto.dev (in progress)
 <br>
 <br>